Dgame/SimpleDAT/README.markdown

 ﻿Check your (named) imports for unused or underused ones.
 <hr />
-Use:
+Usage:
 <pre>
 --f              scan multiple or one file(s)
 --d              scan a whole path
-	--use	for the minimal use (default is 1)
+--use            for the minimal use (default is 1) --info           for used lines
-	--info	for used lines
+--showAll        Show public / package imports
 </pre>
 <hr />
 test.d: